alexharri/website/posts/canvas-to-ascii.md

 ### Nearest neighbor lookups in a 6D space

-Finding the nearest neighbor (closest point) in an N-dimensional space boils down to finding the point whose Euclidian distance to our input point is the smallest.
+Finding the nearest neighbor (closest point) in an $n$-dimensional space boils down to finding the point whose Euclidian distance to our input point is the smallest.

-Given two points in 2D space, $a$ and $b$, we can calculate the Euclidian distance between them $d$ like so:
+Given two points in 2D space, $a$ and $b$, we can calculate the Euclidian distance $d$ between them like so:

 <p className="mathblock">$$ d = \sqrt{(a_1 - b_1)^2 + (a_2 - b_2)^2} $$</p>